dilumdesilva/Financial-Calculator-App/README.md

 - Estimating number of payments.
 - Saving all user data persistently.

 **Note: For the purpose of this application all payments and compound interest and be considered to be monthly.
-So, for example 60 payments is equivalent to 5 years**
+So, for example 60 payments is equivalent to 5 years.**

 Above estimations/calculations have been done based on the financial data given in following Table.